moorepants/me41055/content/pages/syllabus.rst

 For online materials, include URLs to the materials you used and URLs to their licenses.
 For other materials, include the creator's permission or their licenses.
-It is currently not clear who owns the copyright from code generated from AI tools like ChatGPT and Copilot; use at your own risk.
+It is currently not clear who owns the copyright from code generated from AI tools like ChatGPT and Copilot and they may generate copyrighted code;
+use at your own risk!
 If you did not use any other code or materials, then say so.

 Example contribution statement: